Geopost: Corporate social responsibility

-In 2012, DPDgroup committed itself to carbon-neutral deliveries. emissions are gradually being reduced and offset, through support for renewable energy projects in India and Brazil.
+In 2012, the company committed itself to carbon-neutral deliveries. emissions are gradually being reduced and offset, through support for renewable energy projects in India and Brazil.
 In 2019, DPDgroup reduced its emissions generated by road transport by 14% per parcel compared to 2013.

 Offset of the remaining transport emissions is done by purchasing carbon credits.
 DPDgroup's investment represents more than 1% of the global voluntary carbon offset market in 2019.

 For inner-city deliveries, DPDgroup has implemented smart urban delivery initiatives.
 Since October 2019, Chronopost France has been operating 100% green deliveries in Paris, thanks to low-emission vehicles and urban depots.
 In autumn 2018, DPD UK's first urban depot opened in London and now 700 electric vehicles are deployed in the United Kingdom, to form the largest UK green livery.
 The company's green fleet and urban depots are in line with London's Ultra Low Emission Zone standards.
 Deliveries by alternative vehicles are also operated in Dublin, Hamburg, Madrid, Tallinn and Warsaw.